AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/enhance.md

 ---
 title: Enhance your PDF
-description: Learn how to transform your PDF by adding graphic embellishments and automatic numbering
+description: Learn how to transform your PDF by adding graphic enhancements and automatic numbering
 role: User
 product: adobe acrobat
 level: Intermediate